JMIA's Stock Dilemma: Jumia Technologies AG's Market Performance and Outlook

 JMIA Stock Price Performance Analysis

 The stock price performance for the year has been a mixed bag, indicating either a pessimistic or optimistic outlook depending on how you look at it.
-Year to date metric has recorded a loss of -11.21%.However, over the last six months, we can see a stronger performance of -40.13%.
-Over the last 30 days, the price of JMIA has leaped by -6.56%.
-And in the last five days, it has fallen by -5.00%.
+Year to date metric has recorded a loss of -1.25%.However, over the last six months, we can see a stronger performance of -32.26%.
+Over the last 30 days, the price of JMIA has fallen by 8.56%.
+And in the last five days, it has surged by 10.84%.